 There is therefore no requirement for any minimum number of credits to be studied in any particular specialist area or as a dissertation topic.
 All Staff and Research units of the School of Law and Social Justice collaborate in the delivery of this programme.

 Our students have the opportunity to develop their professional skills through the activities of the School’s Pro-bono Law Clinic.
-The Clinic is operated by the Law School in association with members of the local legal community and enables students to enjoy the professional experience of dispensing legal advice to real clients, under the guidance and supervision of Law School staff and practising members of the profession.
+The Liverpool Law Clinic is operated by the Law School in association with members of the local legal community and enables students to enjoy the professional experience of dispensing legal advice to real clients, under the guidance and supervision of Law School staff and practising members of the profession.